How to Grow Microgreens in 10x20 Trays: Soil, Coco Coir & Reusable Mediums

 Step 7: Transition to Blackout

-After 2-4 days for most crops, check your tray.
+After 2 to 4 days for most crops, check your tray.
 When seeds have germinated and you see more yellow/white seedlings than dark seeds, it's time to transition.
 Remove the top tray and weight, give everything a good mist, and check that roots are developing nicely.

 Now place the tray in blackout by reversing the no-holed tray to create a dome over the seedlings.
 This allows them to stretch slightly while protecting them from direct light.
 Return to your dark shelf unless the crops are already tall enough to skip this step (usually when they're 2+ inches and pushing strongly upward).